 Libya is the country that eats the most onions per capita!

 Onions need full sun and don’t like to be shaded by other plants.
-So choose the sunniest spot in your veg patch or place containers where they’ll get good coverage of sun each day.
+So choose the sunniest spot in your veg patch to grow onions or if growing in containers, place them where they’ll get good coverage of sun each day.

 For bulbs to fully develop, they need well-drained, loose soil.
 If you have rocky or clay soil, work in some aged manure or compost to improve it.